7 Famous Author Feuds

 "D.H.
 Lawrence had started well, but had gone wrong.
 Filth.
-Nothing but obscenities," Conrad once said of Lawrence.
+Nothing but obscenities."
+That’s how sculptor Jacob Epstein characterized Conrad’s opinion of Lawrence.
 And this was before Lawrence wrote Lady Chatterley's Lover!
-Conrad didn't seem to like many of his contemporaries, actually—he said George Meredith's characters felt "ten feet high" and Herman Melville "knew nothing of the sea."
+Conrad didn't seem to like many of his contemporaries, actually—Epstein recorded that Conrad thought George Meredith's characters felt "ten feet high" and Herman Melville "[knew] nothing of the sea."

-Lawrence disagreed. "[Melville's] vision is . . . far sounder than Joseph Conrad's, because Melville doesn't sentimentalize the ocean and the sea's unfortunates.
-Snivel in a wet handy like Lord Jim."
-He added that pessimism "pervades all Conrad and such folks—the Writers among the Ruins.
+Lawrence disagreed. "[Melville's] vision is ... far sounder than Joseph Conrad's, because Melville doesn't sentimentalize the ocean and the sea's unfortunates.
+Snivel in a wet hanky like Lord Jim."
+He also felt that pessimism "pervades all Conrad and such folks—the Writers among the Ruins.
 I can't forgive Conrad for being so sad and giving in."

 6. John Keats vs. Lord Byron

 "You speak of Lord Byron and me," Keats wrote to his brother in 1819.
 "There is this great difference between us.
 He describes what he sees—I describe what I imagine—Mine is the hardest task."

 Scholars agree that Keats felt the rivalry more than Byron—Byron mostly seemed to be annoyed that the two of them were even mentioned in the same breath.
 He even managed to convey a rolling of his eyes when he wrote to John Murray in 1821 to confirm Keats's death: